scipy-conference/scipy_proceedings/papers/mark_wickert/mark_wickert.rst

 In real-time DSP (:ref:`LCCDE`) becomes an algorithm running in real-time according to the system sampling rate clock.
 The processor is working with ``int16`` precision, so once the filter is designed the coefficients are scaled and rounded to 16 bit signed integers as shown in Fig. :ref:`fig5`.
-The fixed-point filter coefficients are written to a C header file using a custom function defined in the notebook (not shown here however).
+The fixed-point filter coefficients are written to a C header file using a custom function defined in the notebook (not shown here).

 .. figure:: scipy_2015_fig5.pdf
    :scale: 55%